Dr. Martin Luther King Jr. collage of photos

 Upcoming Events

 We have organized a range of events throughout the week, aimed at promoting active participation and contemplation of Dr. King’s vision.
-These events include panel discussions and community service initiatives, offering plenty of opportunities for us to engage and contribute towards the ongoing pursuit of equality and justice.
+These events include community service initiatives, offering plenty of opportunities for us to engage and contribute towards the ongoing pursuit of equality and justice.